Nonlinear optical thermodynamics from a van der Waals-type mean-field theory

-Figure \ref{fig:soliton}(b-c) shows the dependence of $\kappa^P_T$ on the power density $P/M$ for a 1D homogeneous waveguide array [Fig.~\ref{fig:soliton}(a)] at positive temperature.
-More results at negative temperature and for other lattice types are shown in Supplementary Figs.~\ref{fig:fwd_S}-\ref{fig:Sanjiao_S}, demonstrating the universality of the theory.
-For a positive $\chi=0.1$ [Fig.~\ref{fig:soliton}(b)], the repulsive interaction increases $\kappa^P _T$.
-As shown in the inset of Fig.~\ref{fig:soliton}(b), sampling over all ensembles produces a dense thermal cloud in the complex-$\psi$ space, indicating normal thermalization of the system.
-Interestingly, for negative value $\chi=-0.1$, $\kappa^P _T$ becomes negative as the power density increases [Fig.~\ref{fig:soliton}(c)], indicating an anomalous pressure response, i.e., larger optical power results in smaller pressure.
-Evolution of the optical power distribution $\left| \psi _m \right|^2$ with propagation length $z$ for representative power density $P/M$ = 0.5 (I), 0.8 (II), and 1.3 (III) is shown in Fig.~\ref{fig:soliton}(d).
-They are marked in Fig.~\ref{fig:soliton}(c) and correspond to positive (I), near zero (II) and negative (III) $\kappa^P_T$, respectively.
+To gain further insights, we have solved the DNSE numerically.
+Distribution of optical power during propagation for three representative power densities $P/M$ = 0.5 (I), 0.8 (II), and 1.3 (III) is depicted in Fig.~\ref{fig:soliton}(d).
+They correspond to positive (I), near zero (II) and negative (III) $\kappa^P_T$, respectively, as marked in Fig.~\ref{fig:soliton}(c).
 Drastically different evolution patterns are found for the three cases.
-For case I, the system evolves according to the initial equilibrium distribution, which macroscopically manifests as a random, thermalized spreading across the entire array.
-For case II, the competition between nonlinearity and diffraction becomes pronounced, giving rise to intermittent localization within the waveguide array.
-In case III, the optical power exhibits strong localization and forms robust, soliton‑like evolution trajectories.
-As shown in Fig.~\ref{fig:soliton}(e), at this stage the system energy is transferred from $H_\text{mf}$ to $H_{\text{int}}$.
+In case I, the system evolves according to the initial equilibrium distribution, which macroscopically manifests as a random, thermalized spreading across the entire array.
+This is similar to the behavior for positive $\chi$ (not shown).
+In case II, the competition between nonlinearity and diffraction becomes pronounced, giving rise to intermittent localization within the waveguide array.
+This is the operating region for nonlinear optical funneling \cite{Dinani2025}.
+Further increasing the power density (III) results in strong localization with robust, soliton‑like evolution trajectories.
+This corresponds to the modulation instability in nonlinear optics.
+At this stage [Fig.~\ref{fig:soliton}(e)], a large portion of the internal energy is transferred from $H_\text{mf}$ to $H_{\text{int}}$.
 The initial input decomposes into a thermal background, which obeys the R-J distribution [Fig.~\ref{fig:soliton}(e), inset], and a localized component.
-This is highly analogous to gas–liquid phase separation in the unstable region of vdW gases: in this context, the optical-gas term $H_\text{mf}$ corresponds to the gas phase, while the localized part $H_{\text{int}}$ corresponds to the “liquid phase”.
-This shows that the system is unstable when $\kappa^P _T<0$, which corresponds to the modulation instability (MI) condition \cite{LEDERER20081, PhysRevA.105.033529}.
+This is highly analogous to gas–liquid phase separation in the unstable region of vdW gases.
+The localized component here corresponds to the liquid phase where nonlinear inter-modal interaction dominates, while the thermal background corresponds to the gas phase.
+The nonlinear theory therefore makes a connection between the unstable thermodynamic response and the optical modulation instability\cite{LEDERER20081, PhysRevA.105.033529}.